Yields 5 Quarts

 Note: you can easily substitute a store-bought gluten free pasta instead of make the dough from scratch

-True Food Kitchen, the award-winning restaurant that has pioneered health-conscious dining, is opening its doors in West Palm Beach in Fall 2019.
+True Food Kitchen, the award-winning restaurant that has pioneered health-conscious dining, is opening its doors in West Palm Beach.

 The restaurant is inspired by the belief that delicious dining and conscious nutrition can go hand-in-hand, without sacrificing flavor, creativity or indulgence.
 Its menu caters to nearly every food preference with a variety of gluten-free, naturally organic, vegetarian and vegan offerings.
 The restaurant also features a lively scratch bar featuring freshly pressed juices, organic teas, and natural refreshers.